-It turns out, a simple mistake can get your resume tossed within second.
-A recent study found more than 80% of recruiters search for an applicant’s name as the first item when reviewing their resume.
+As it turns out, a simple mistake can get your resume tossed within seconds.
+A recent study found that more than 80% of recruiters search for an applicant’s name as the first item when reviewing their resume.
 It further found that if your name (along with other items such as your education) is not easily found, recruiters are more likely to discard your resume.

 What do you need in a resume header?

-This is not the time for aliases, any difference in your name can confuse ATS systems.
+This is not the time for aliases because any difference in your name can confuse the ATS systems.
 If you’re concerned about what recruiters may find when searching your name, see if you can pass our recruiter search quiz.

 Case Study: Eric’s Name & Job Title